CaioCeretta/fullstack-club/mcdonalds/comments.md

 By making addProduct({ ...product, qty: quantity }), typescript will now allow because the new object has all the minimum properties required by CartProduct and ignores the extras.

+## Adding products to cart

+The logic here is the same as the one used in every cart, when we add a new product it will be added to the products state, now we are going to iterate these products.

+we check first, if the product we're trying to add, if it's already on the cart, if yes, it will

+Step by Step

+1. Use the state setter to the set the new products object, here we'll use a const named prevProducts to store the state previous products
+2. create a constant of existing products, holding the value of a prevProducts.find, and seeing if any product id matches the id of an existing cart product
+3. If yes, it will return another iteration over the prevProducts, and if the prevProduct id is the same as the product we are trying to add, it will create an object that will spread all of the attributes, but summing the qty to the one being passed
+4. If not, it will simply return the product
+5. Outside of the if, return an array containing the prevProducts and the new product being added

+On the way coded,we utilized map to preserve the immutability, which is that we NEVER SHOULD directly modify a state, because it can lead to problems on components update and lost of performance.
+So instead, we always create a new version of the state, updating only the necessary code